percona/k8spg-docs/docs/cluster-wide.md

 ### Add more namespaces

 What if there is a need to deploy clusters in another namespace?
-The solution for namespace-scope deployment is to have more than one Operator in the corresponding namespace.
+The solution for namespace-scope deployment is to have more than one Operator.
 We will use the `percona-db-2` namespace as an example.

-1. Edit or copy `operator.yaml`:

-    ```yaml
-    apiVersion: v1
-    kind: ConfigMap
-    metadata:
-      name: pgo-deployer-cm
-    data:
-      values.yaml: |-
-    ...
-         namespace: "percona-db-2"
-         pgo_operator_namespace: "percona-db-2"

-    ...
-    apiVersion: rbac.authorization.k8s.io/v1
-    kind: ClusterRoleBinding
-    metadata:
-      name: pgo-deployer-crb
-    subjects:
-    ...
-       - kind: ServiceAccount
-        namespace: percona-db-2
+1. Create your `percona-db-2` namespace (if it doesn't yet exist) as follows:

+    ``` {.bash data-prompt="$" }
+    $ kubectl create namespace percona-db-2
     ```

 2. Deploy the Operator: